Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Introduction

 For non-monotone cases,~\cite{friedrich2015maximizing} studied a specific case, i.e., symmetric functions.
-They proved that for maximizing symmetric submodular functions with $m$ matroid constraints, the GSEMO can achieve a $(\frac{1}{(m+2)(1+\epsilon)})$-approximation ratio in $O(\frac{1}{\epsilon}n^{m+6}\log n)$ expected running time.~\cite{qian2019maximizing} considered the problem class of maximizing submodular and approximately monotone functions with a size constraint, and proved that the GSEMO can find a subset $X$ with $f(X) \geq (1-1/e)\cdot (\mathrm{OPT}-k\epsilon)$ in $O(n^2(\log n +k))$ expected running time, where $\mathrm{OPT}$ denotes the optimal function value, and $\epsilon \geq 0$ captures the degree of approximate monotonicity.
+They proved that for maximizing symmetric submodular functions with $m$ matroid constraints, the GSEMO can achieve a $(\frac{1}{(m+2)(1+\epsilon)})$-approximation ratio in $O(\frac{1}{\epsilon}n^{m+6}\log n)$ expected running time.~\cite{qian2019maximizing} considered the problem class of maximizing submodular and approximately monotone functions with a size constraint.
+A set function $f$ is approximately monotone if $\forall X \subseteq V, v \notin X: f(X \cup \{v\}) \geq f(X)-\epsilon$, where $\epsilon \geq 0$ captures the degree of approximate monotonicity.
+They proved that the GSEMO can find a subset $X$ with $f(X) \geq (1-1/e)\cdot (\mathrm{OPT}-k\epsilon)$ in $O(n^2(\log n +k))$ expected running time, where $\mathrm{OPT}$ denotes the optimal function value.
 The general non-monotone case has been studied recently.~\cite{friedrich2018heavy} and~\cite{qian2019maximizing} considered the problem class of maximizing non-monotone submodular functions without constraints.~\cite{friedrich2018heavy} proved that the (1+1)-EA using a heavy-tailed mutation operator can achieve an approximation ratio of $(\frac{1}{3}-\frac{\epsilon}{n})$ in $O(\frac{1}{\epsilon}n^3\log\frac{n}{\epsilon}+n^{\beta})$ expected running time, where $\epsilon >0$.
 The heavy-tailed mutation operator samples $l \in \{1,2,\ldots,n\}$ according to a power-law distribution with a parameter $\beta>1$, and then flips $l$ bits of a solution chosen uniformly at random.~\cite{qian2019maximizing} proved that a variant of GSEMO, called GSEMO-C, can also achieve the $(\frac{1}{3}-\frac{\epsilon}{n})$-approximation ratio in $O(\frac{1}{\epsilon}n^4\log n)$ expected running time.
-The difference between GSEMO and GSEMO-C is that the GSEMO generates a new offspring solution by bit-wise mutation in each iteration, whereas the GSEMO-C generates this new solution (i.e., set) as well as its complement in each iteration.
+The difference between the GSEMO and GSEMO-C is that the GSEMO generates a new offspring solution by bit-wise mutation in each iteration, whereas the GSEMO-C generates this new solution (i.e., set) as well as its complement.

 The above mentioned works, showing the good general approximation ability of EAs, are summarized in Table~\ref{table_runtime}, where each work is categorized according to whether the concerned objective functions satisfy the monotone and submodular property.
 A natural question is then whether EAs can still achieve good polynomial-time approximation guarantees when the objective functions are neither monotone nor submodular.
 In this paper, we thus consider the problem class of maximizing monotone approximately submodular minus modular functions with a size constraint, i.e.,